 Graphics with scientific data become clearer when the colours are chosen carefully.
 It is convenient to have good default schemes ready for each type of data, with colours that are:

 My default colour scheme for qualitative data is the bright scheme in Fig. 1.
 Colour coordinates (R,G,B) are given in the RGB colour system (red R, green G and blue B), decimal at the top and hexadecimal below.
 Click on this and other defining figures for the hexadecimal values as text.
 An alternative when fewer colours are enough is the high-contrast scheme in Fig. 2, which also works when converted to greyscale.
 A second alternative is the vibrant scheme in Fig. 3, designed for data visualization framework TensorBoard.
 A third alternative is the muted scheme in Fig. 4, which has more colours, but lacks a clear red or medium blue.
 A fourth alternative is the medium-contrast scheme in Fig. 5 with three colour pairs that can work in greyscale, but not as well as the high-contrast scheme.

 The bright, high-contrast, vibrant, muted and medium-contrast schemes work well for plot lines and map regions, but the colours are too strong to use for backgrounds to mark (black) text, typically in a table.
-For that purpose, the pale scheme is designed (Fig. 5, top).
+For that purpose, the pale scheme is designed (Fig. 6, top).
 The colours are inherently not very distinct from each other, but they are clear in a white area.
 The dark scheme (Fig. 6, bottom) is meant for text itself on a white background, for example to mark a large block of text.
 The idea is to use one dark colour for support, not all combined and not for just one word.

 There are situations where a scheme is needed between the bright and pale schemes, for example (Fig. 10) for backgrounds in a table where more colours are needed than available in the pale scheme and where the coloured areas are small.
 For this purpose, the light scheme of Fig. 7 is designed.